Boris-Barboris/AtmosphereAutopilot/README.md

 * _max\min g v_ - respective equilibrium angular velocities.
 * _max\min aoa v_ - equlibrium angular velocities for set by user AoA limit.
 * _moder filter_ - default value - 3.0.
 Used to filter out rapid changes or oscillations in flight model to provide more smooth boundary condition evolution.
 Magic number.
 * _quadr Kp_ - default value - 0.3.
-Contoller uses parabolic descend model of angular velocity to it's desired value.
-Those descend parameters are governed by this koefficient.
+Contoller uses parabolic descent model of angular velocity to it's desired value.
+Those descent parameters are governed by this koefficient.
 Larger values may cause overshoot from wrong control surface lag handling.
 Lower values will slow down control.
 Magic number.
 * _kacc quadr_ - parabollic steepness of control, governed by control utilities authority and craft characteristics.
 Should be positive.
 * _kacc smoothing_ - default value - 10.0.
 Filter gain for slow and smooth "kacc quadr" evolution.
 Magic number.
 * _relaxation k_ - default value - 1.0.
-Controller uses relaxed linear descend on very small velocity error regimes.
+Controller uses relaxed linear descent on very small velocity error regimes.
 This koefficient governs relaxation frame size.
 * _relaxation Kp_ - default value - 0.5.
 Relaxation gain itself.
 * _relaxation frame_ - default value - 1.
 How many velocity frames will be averaged as current angular velocity.
 This is an old deprecated way of fighting oscillations, keep it 1.
 * _relax count_ - for how many frames velocity is in relaxation state.